rzane/authenticator/README.md

 All of the plugs provided by `Authenticator` expect your app's authenticator as an argument.

-Make sure you use either `Authenticator.Session` or `Authenticator.Header`

 ```elixir
 pipeline :browser do
   # snip...